Nesco, New Jersey: History

 A historic plaque is located at the Indian Cabin Mill Inn in Nesco, where fugitive Joe Mulliner—the "Robin Hood of the Pines"—surrendered to authorities.
 Mulliner had settled in nearby Pleasant Mills, but was forced to flee after remaining loyal to England in the Revolutionary War.
 Mulliner and 40 others formed a gang and hid on an island in the nearby Mullica River, from where they launched criminal attacks.
-The gang would rob local residents, but were noted for their lack of violence and for not robbing the poor.
-Following Mulliner's capture at the Indian Cabin Mill Inn, he was tried in Burlington in 1781, and then hanged.
+The gang would rob residents, but was known for its lack of violence and for not robbing the poor.
+Following Mulliner's capture at the Indian Cabin Mill Inn, he was tried in Burlington in 1781 and then hanged.

 A glass manufacturing plant opened in New Columbia in 1845.

 In the 1880 census, the population of New Columbia was 96.

 New Columbia had a post office by 1892.

 The settlement's name changed to "Nesco" in 1897.